adamdjbrett/11ty-research-guide/content/recipe/chocolate-chip-cookies.md

 ---
 title: "Chocolate Chip Cookies"
 description: "A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient."
+excerpt: A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient.The traditional recipe combines a dough composed of butter and both brown and white sugar with semi-sweet chocolate chips.
+Variations include recipes with other types of chocolate as well as additional ingredients such as nuts or oatmeal.
 ---

 A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient.